 The Highway Authority has sought initial views of the bus operator and internally within the Passenger Transport Unit.
 Whilst further investigation and discussion should be undertaken, there may be issues with improving the 103 service, given that this is a long route that runs out of High Wycombe, and a number of vehicles are needed to run it.
-A discussion needs to be entered into with the operator to understand the options and whether any increase to the service pattern is feasible, although may be difficult with one extra bus being introduced to the service (subject to discussion more than one bus may be needed).
+A discussion needs to be entered into with the operator to understand the options and whether any increase to the service pattern is feasible, although may be difficult with one extra bus being introduced to the service.